NerinaBorchard/5G-Flow-Forensics-NLP/README.md

 ```
 ### 4. Use the prototype

--Paste a raw 5G flow in the text box OR fill in the form fields.
+- Paste a raw 5G flow in the text box OR fill in the form fields.

--Click Run Prediction to see:
+- Click Run Prediction to see:

---The predicted label
+   - The predicted label

---Probability of the prediction
+   - Probability of the prediction

---Top contributing tokens
+   - Top contributing tokens